scheunemann/pelican-bib/README.md

 ## Example templates

-First, create a macro in your template file with the following content:
+First, add the following content to your template file.

+Variant A - Open BibTeX entry via JavaScript in new windows:

 ```jinja
 {% macro render_publication(publication) %}